vesuxyz/docs/docs/curators/pools/create-pool.md

 sidebar_position: 1
 ---

-In this section, we'll learn how to create new Vesu markets.
+In this section, we'll learn how to create new Vesu pools.

 Vesu's permissionless nature enables everyone to create new lending pools calling the respective protocol function directly (e.g. through a block explorer).
-An easier way to do it is with the Pools page.
+An easier way to do it is with the Curator Dashboard.

 ## Requirements